 Sweatt is a name whose history is entwined with the ancient Anglo-Saxon tribes of Britain.
 It was a name for a person who was referred to as swete, which is an Old English word used to describe a sweet or gentle person.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.
+Another source claims the name was "probably an Anglo-Saxon personal name, having reference to character."

 Early Origins of the Sweatt family